sal55/langs/MLang/MTypes.md

 The types marked with a **\*** suffix in the above table are managed types.
 This is where the language initialises the type, allocates any storage needed, and recovers the storage when it's no longer required (overwrite with something new, or it goes out of scope).

-These aren't allowed a
+These aren't allowed as elements of arrays, vectors, records and so on on.
+This is because the management of such structured nested types becomes complex.

+Use Variants for complete freedom in this area.
+(Arrays of managed types could be allowed, but it would need some manual freeing of the elements.)

 ### Variants

-A Variant can contain any of these kinds of objects (V is a variant type):
+A Variant is a 100% managed type can contain any of these kinds of objects (V is a variant type):

 Type | Notes
 --- | ---